Explain why the Inuits tell stories about the Trickster.

 5

-What is the Trickster in Inuit culture?
+Who is generally the Trickster in Inuit stories?

 History and Culture